steemit/condenser/src/app/help/en/faq.md

 Click on the "Sign Up" link at the top of Steemit.com to get started.

-You will be asked to verify your email address and phone number.
-After your email address and phone number have been verified, you will be added to the waiting list.
+You will be asked to enter your email address and verify your phone number.
+After your information has been verified, you will be added to the waiting list to receive an account.
 You will be notified via email once your account is approved.

-After you receive notification that your account is approved, click on the link in the email to finish the account creation process.
-Be sure to save and backup your username and password.
-It is very important that you do not lose your password.
+After you receive notification that your account is approved, click on the link in the email to finish the account creation process. **Be sure to save and backup your username and password.** It is very important that you do not lose your password.
 There is no way to recover your password or access your account if it is lost.
 Once your password is saved and backed up, click on the "Create Account" button to create the account.

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="What_information_do_I_need_to_provide_in_order_to_create_an_account">What information do I need to provide in order to create an account?</span>